 ABOUT THE BAALANDS

 The Baalands is a "boutique" 8.2-acre farm in Western Maryland, approximately 9 miles northwest of Hagerstown and 9 miles from the major intersection of I-70 and I-81.
-The flock consists of 38 mostly purebred ewes, with a few crosses.
-The ewes are of mixed colors, though mostly white.
-Most of the sheep are registered or recorded.
+The flock consists of 36 ewes of mixed colors: white, red, and black.

 During the winter feeding period, ewes and rams are housed in a 30 ft. x 72 ft.
 Clear Span "hoop" structure, purchased from FarmTek.
 A new cover was put on the hoop house in 2012.
 Movable pens are set up in the hoop house utilizing 8 ft. open gates purchased from D-S Livestock Equipment.
 The hoop house is cleaned out once a year (prior to lambing) and the manure is spread on the pastures.
 In 2016, a new building was installed to house the yearlings during late gestation and lactation.
 The core of the building is a carport.